InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Method

 \subsection{Instance Set Generation}

-Unlike ScanRefer that selects the candidates from all object-proposals~\cite{chen2020scanrefer}, our framework first extracts all $M$ foreground instances from the input point cloud to generate an instance set.
-Then, it reformulates the 3D visual grounding problem as an instance matching problem.
+Unlike ScanRefer~\cite{chen2020scanrefer} that selects the candidates from all object proposals, our framework first extracts all foreground instances from the input point cloud to generate a set of instances.
+Then, we re-formulate the 3D visual grounding problem as an instance-matching problem.

-For this purpose, panoptic segmentation~\cite{kirillov2019panoptic} is adopted innovatively in our model, which aims to tackle the semantic segmentation and the instance segmentation jointly.
-Specifically, PointGroup~\cite{jiang2020pointgroup} is used as the backbone.
-Taking a point cloud $P \in \mathbb{R}^{N\times 3}$ and its features $F \in \mathbb{R}^{N\times D}$ (\eg RGB or extra normal vector) as inputs, InstanceRefer returns two prediction sets (\ie the semantics segmentation mask $S$ and the instance mask $I$).
-Furthermore, $S \in \mathbb{R}^{N\times 1}$ records the predicted semantic labels for each point, and the instance mask $I \in \mathbb{R}^{N\times 1}$ saves the instance indices.
-The semantic label of each point in the point cloud is within the total $C$ categories.
-The instance index is less than the total instance number $M$ in the scene.
-Therefore, InstanceRefer selects the $m$-th instance from the point cloud by
+For this purpose, panoptic segmentation~\cite{kirillov2019panoptic} is adopted in our model, which aims to tackle the semantic segmentation and the instance segmentation jointly.
+Taking a point cloud $P \in \mathbb{R}^{N\times 3}$ and its features $F \in \mathbb{R}^{N\times D}$ as input, InstanceRefer returns two prediction sets, semantics $S \in \mathbb{R}^{N\times 1}$ and instance masks $I \in \mathbb{R}^{N\times 1}$, recording the semantic class and the instance index of each point, respectively.
+Through the instance masks, InstanceRefer extracts instance point clouds from the original scene point clouds.
+All instance point clouds in the foreground are represented as $\boldsymbol P^{I} = \{P^{I}_i\}_{i=0}^M$, where $P^{I}_i$ means the points of the $i$-th instance within the total $M$ instances.
+Similarly, features and semantics of all instances are denoted as $\boldsymbol F^{I}$ and $\boldsymbol S^{I}$, respectively.